BR0kEN-/gh-pr-approver/README.md

 Positional arguments:
   org                   The name of a Github organization. slug                  The partial match of a repository name.
 The smaller
                         the name the more repositories will be selected.
-Use with caution.

 Optional arguments:
   -h, --help            Show this help message and exit.